jh3nd3rs0n/jargyle/README.md

           Print the configuration file XSD and exit --enter-chaining-socks5-user-pass
-          Enter through an interactive prompt the username password to be used to access the other SOCKS5 server --help, -h
+          Enter through an interactive prompt the username password to be used to access the other SOCKS5 server --enter-chaining-ssl-key-store-pass
+          Enter through an interactive prompt the password for the key store for the SSL/TLS connections to the other SOCKS server
+      --enter-chaining-ssl-trust-store-pass
+          Enter through an interactive prompt the password for the trust store for the SSL/TLS connections to the other SOCKS server
+      --enter-ssl-key-store-pass
+          Enter through an interactive prompt the password for the key store for the SSL/TLS connections to the SOCKS server --enter-ssl-trust-store-pass
+          Enter through an interactive prompt the password for the trust store for the SSL/TLS connections to the SOCKS server
+      --help, -h
           Print this help and exit
       --monitored-config-file=FILE, -m FILE